 The average temperature of Mongolia's capital Ulaanbaatar is a chilly -1.7C (29.7F) making it the world's coldest capital city.
 It has a January average of -21.6C (-6.5F).

-Santa Fe was founded in 1610 as capital of Nuevo México, after it replaced Española as capital.
+Santa Fe was founded in 1610 as the capital of the Spanish province of Nuevo México, replacing an earlier capital near present-day Española.
 It is now the state capital of New Mexico, making it the oldest state capital in the United States.

 Pierre, the capital of South Dakota, is the only state capital name that shares no letters with the name of its state.